 We were in the park in late September and it wasn’t very crowded – we started the hikes before sunrise and made sure to leave early afternoon.

-Note: During September, because of Covid-19, it was necessary to have a reservation with a time slot to enter the park between the hours of 6 am and 5 pm.
-Before or after this window you would have to make sure to get a spot in the parking lot to be able to enter the park.
-We arrived in the parking lot around 5 – 5.30 am and managed to find parking spots.
+Note: Until October 11, it’ll be necessary to have a reservation with a time slot to enter the park between the hours of 5 am and 6 pm for the Bear Lake road, and between 9 am to 3 pm without the Bear Lake road.
+Before or after this window you will have to make sure to get a spot in the parking lot to be able to enter the park.
+You can book and pay for a time slot here.

 What to do in Rocky Mountain National Park